Sepulveda Transit Corridor: Initial proposed routings and modes

 In July 2019, Metro released a third refined rail concept after community input.
 These mainly covered the same routes but with a station added at Santa Monica Boulevard Station in reaction to public feedback.
 Both costs and ridership projections were higher for these proposals.

 The feasibility study for both phases was completed and presented in November 2019, with no significant refinement from the July 2019 presentation.
 The study said that additional research was needed on whether the project would need to relocate or maneuver around a nine-foot wide DWP water pipe called the "Sepulveda Feeder."
 Additional studies were also called for on general station locations, tunnel design configuration, rider transfer patterns, and the identification of costs and cost reductions.
 The study also called for more information to be gathered on the impact of the Santa Monica Fault near Santa Monica Boulevard.
 The Metro Board then commenced the NEPA and CEQA scoping process.

 Two consortia were chosen to prepare pre-development materials for the two potential modes.
-Monorail proposals are being developed by BYD LA SkyRail Express, while heavy rail (HRT) work proposals are being by Bechtel.
+Initially, monorail proposals were being developed by BYD LA SkyRail Express, while heavy rail (HRT) work proposals were being developed by Bechtel.
 By December 2021, six alternatives had been prepared for further consideration: three heavy rail options and three monorail options (one of which included a separate automated people mover to serve UCLA).
+Ultimately, the Metro Board approved one of the HRT proposals in January 2026.

-Phase One: Valley–Westside
+Phase 1: Valley–Westside

 Status overview

-As of October 2025, Metro is in the environmental review stage of planning for the first phase, to traverse Sepulveda Pass.
+As of January 2026, Metro is in the environmental review stage of planning for the first phase, to traverse Sepulveda Pass.
 This involves the development of an environmental impact report (EIR) under the California Environmental Quality Act (CEQA), and subsequently, an environmental impact statement (EIS) under the National Environmental Policy Act (NEPA).
 The draft EIR was completed and circulated for a 90 day public comment period from June–August 2025.
-Next, metro staff will recommend a locally preferred alternative (LPA) to the board of directors.
-After the LPA is identified, the final EIR, draft EIS, and final EIS will be prepared to complete the environmental review process.
+Next, metro staff recommended a modified alternative 5 as the locally preferred alternative (LPA) to the board of directors.
+After the LPA was identified, the final EIR, draft EIS, and final EIS will be prepared to complete the environmental review process.
 Environmental review is followed by detailed engineering and design, and then construction.
 Revenue service is projected to start in 2033–2035 if environmental review and funding proceed according to plan.